ietf-wg-asdf/SDF/sdf.md

   ~~~

 Note that there is no need in SDF for the type intersection construct
-`allOf` or the peculiar type-xor construct `oneOf` found in {{-jso}}.
+`allOf` or the peculiar type-xor construct `oneOf` found in {{-jso7v}}.

-As a simplification for readers of SDF specifications accustomed to
+As a simplification for users of SDF specifications accustomed to
-the {{-jso}} enum keyword, this is retained, but limited to a choice
+the JSO enum keyword, this is retained, but limited to a choice
 of text string values, such that

 ~~~ json